apache/flink/docs/index.md

 * To dive in deeper, the [Hands-on Training]({% link learn-flink/index.md %}) includes a set of lessons and exercises that provide a step-by-step introduction to Flink.

 * The [Concepts]({% link concepts/index.md %}) section explains what you need to know about Flink before exploring the reference documentation.

+### Get Help with Flink

+If you get stuck, check out our [community support resources](https://flink.apache.org/community.html).
+In particular, Apache Flink’s user mailing list is consistently ranked as one of the most active of any Apache project, and is a great way to get help quickly.

 </div>
 <div class="col-sm-6" markdown="1">